Murray Walker Scrapbook (standard edition)

 Murray Walker is a legend.
 In the fast-paced, action-packed and often ruthless world of motor sport he is a constant.
 More famous than many of the drivers on whom he commentates, his knowledge, and evident enthusiasm, is a beacon for millions of fans.

-The Murray Walker Scrapbook delivers a very personal, very touching and very colourful look at this multi-faceted personality and his extraordinary career – which has ranged from holding a top job in advertising to the motor sports commentary for which he is best known.
+This Murray Walker book delivers a very personal, very touching and very colourful look at this multi-faceted personality and his extraordinary career – which has ranged from holding a top job in advertising to the motor sports commentary for which he is best known.

 The work is liberally spiced throughout with Murray’s personal reminiscences, wit and charm, and contains over 500 images.
 Additional insight into this much-loved personality is provided by the scores of people from the media and the world of sport that have clamoured to add their stories, thoughts and memories to the record.

-The Murray Walker Scrapbook is a unique insight into one of the world’s best loved media personalities.
+This fabulous book on Murray Walker is a unique insight into one of the world’s best loved media personalities.
 Quite simply, a must for every motor sports enthusiast.

 Beautifully designed, large format (248mm x 300mm / 10″ x 12″ – landscape) hardback book.
 Packed with over 500 personal images